The Snow Day That Never Was

 Do you kids have a Snow Day like you did as a kid?

-24 thoughts on “The Snow Day That Never Was”
+24 responses to “The Snow Day That Never Was”

 I'm in Minnesota so like you, it had to be a blizzard or we were walking.
 Of course I lived within two blocks of the school so I actually had to walk.
 I think from the time I started school until I graduated, we had TWO snow days.
 Now they give kids days off for windchill because they finally figured out that can be dangerous, but hardly never for snow.